FotS: Both Noun And Verb Altogether

 1 John 4:10, “In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins.”

-The world says love is an intense feeling of deep affection, but oh, how short sighted that is.
-Again, the world’s definition is from a worldly point of view and leaves God out of the picture.
-But when we add the Lord into the picture to get a better view, the world’s idea falls drastically short.
+The world says love is an intense feeling of deep affection, but oh, how far short that is.
+Again, the world’s definition is from a worldly point of view and leaves God out of the picture, but when we add the Lord into the picture to get a better view, the world’s idea falls drastically short.

 Everything our society does seems to be based on right and wrong, and then, ultimately, someone wants to debate what is right and what is wrong.
 Just like every other fruit of the Spirit, we must look above our feelings, over the top of the pulpit to see God Almighty as the standard and definition.

-i recently heard a man say we need to change our thinking from the basis of right and wrong to being near God or far from God … when we are near the Lord He influences all we say and do, but the farther we get from Him the more the influence of a fallen world inserts itself, like a subtle, in opposition to God whispering campaign.
+i recently heard a man say we need to change our thinking from the basis of right and wrong to being near God or far from God.
+When we are near the Lord He influences all we say and do, but the farther we get from Him the more the influence of a fallen world inserts itself.
 Love is not a narrow legal system of right and wrong.
-All our conduct and decision-making need to be God-based righteousness, not judgment-based right and wrong.
+All our conduct and decision-making needs to be God-based righteousness, not judgment-based right and wrong.
 As long as we do all things based on right and wrong we are still doing the Law.
 Does that make sense? i mean, i get it, but i’m not sure i’m saying it well enough.

-The root Hebrew word for love is a verb and is used 208 times with its first mention in Gen22:2 of Abraham’s son “whom he loved”…it means to have affection for someone such that we breathe after the object of our affection, with that breathless devotion and kindness being like fragrant flowers whose bouquet fills the air of every breath we take.
-That is SO important, here it is again: Love, from God’s perspective, is to have affection for someone such that we breathe after the object of our affection, with that breathless devotion and kindness being like fragrant flowers whose bouquet fills the air of every breath we take.
+The root Hebrew word for love is a verb and is used 208 times with its first mention in Genesis 22:2 of Abraham’s son “whom he loved”.
+It means to have affection for someone such that we breathe after the object of our affection, with that breathless devotion and kindness being like fragrant flowers whose bouquet fills the air of every breath we take.
+That is SO important, here it is again: Love, from God’s perspective is to have affection for someone such that we breathe after the object of our affection, with that breathless devotion and kindness being like fragrant flowers whose bouquet fills the air of every breath we take.
 Now, you’ve gotta admit, that is a long, long way from Merriam-Webster Dictionary.
-More than a few times in my life i’ve been in the weighty presence of God and smelled intense flowers, grapes, and vanilla….we all smelled it of those who were there.
-Jesus is love – love healed the sick and lame, love raised the dead, love was kind to the desperate and the leprous, and gave His face to mankind … looking us right in the eyes for the first time ever.
-That says to me, with love as a Fruit of the Spirit, we should be a sweet fragrance everywhere we go … it should be the way we are, not just something we do or feel.
-Love isn’t an event, it’s a life-style.
+More than a few times in my life i’ve been in the weighty presence of God and smelled intense flowers, grapes, and vanilla, we all did who were there.
+Jesus is love – love healed the sick and lame, love raised the dead, love was kind to the desperate and the leprous, and gave His face to mankind, looking us right in the eyes for the first time ever.
+That says to me, with love as a fruit of the Spirit, we should be a sweet fragrance everywhere we go.
+It should be the way we are, not just something we do or feel.
 Like God, we must be both noun AND verb altogether because Love from God’s perspective is both a noun AND a verb, at the same time.
 The Father gave us the door of the cross to enter into His love.
-The first three letters of the Hebrew alphabet tell the story of love: The Father (aleph) sent His Son (beit), and by means of the Holy Spirit (gimel), makes an appeal to the poor and needy to receive the Love of God.
+The first three letters of the Hebrew alphabet tell the story of love: The Father (aleph), sent His Son (beit), and by means of the Holy Spirit (gimel), makes an appeal to the poor and needy to receive the Love of God.

 Isaiah 38:17, “… But You have lovingly delivered my soul from the pit of corruption, For You have cast all my sins behind Your back.”
 Interestingly, Isaiah uses a different word for love than in other places.